 Behavioral and Community Sciences

-- University Experience (USF Advising, Ongoing every Fall Semester)
+- Academic Foundations (USF Advising, ongoing every Semester)

 - Pet 4088: Individualized Fitness/Wellness Programming (Education, Fall 2016)

 - IDS 2912 Undergraduate Research Experience (Deans Office, Spring 2017)